marschall/hibernate-batch-sequence-generator/README.md

 DDL
 ---

-For the best possible performance set the `CACHE` value of the databse sequence to the same value as how many values from the sequences should be fetched from the database.
+For the best possible performance set the `CACHE` value of the database sequence to the same value as the `"fetch_size"` parameter.

 Hibernate Versions
 ------------------